nvdb-vegdata/nvdb-api-client/README.md

 Base URL for the API is https://www.vegvesen.no/nvdb/api/v2

 # Artifact
-This artifact will be published to Maven Central and Bintray upon releases.
+This artifact will be published to _jCenter_ upon releases: http://jcenter.bintray.com/

 ## Gradle
 ```gradle